 Old City, Riverside, or Night Bazaar

 Old City, with its 700-year-old fortress and the surrounding moat, is where most travelers in Chiang Mai choose to stay.
+It has most of what people come to Chiang Mai for: ancient temples, great Thai food, and bustling markets.

 Cost of Hostels

-Though there aren’t as many ultra-budget options for accommodation in Chiang Mai compared to Bangkok, rates are reasonable based on what you are given.
+Though there aren't as many ultra-budget options for accommodation in Chiang Mai compared to Bangkok, rates are reasonable based on what you are given.
+Expect to pay anywhere from $7-12 per night for a bed in most hostels in Chiang Mai during the high travel season.

-See also: The Cost of Travel in Thailand
+See also: Cost of Travel in Thailand

 Best Hostels in Chiang Mai

-Let’s get on with the search.
-Below we have highlighted some of the best hostels in Chiang Mai based on what you may be looking for.
+Let's get on with the search.
+Below, we have highlighted some of the best hostels in Chiang Mai based on what you may be looking for.

-Best Hostel for a Quiet Night — S*Trips the Poshtel
+Best Hostel for a Quiet Night — STrips the Poshtel

 From $10 for a dorm (10 beds)

-S*Trips the Poshtel is perfect for a rest.
-It is near all the action at the heart of Chiang Mai’s downtown but separated enough from the buzz of daily/nightly life.
+STrips the Poshtel is perfect for a rest.
+It is near all the action at the heart of Chiang Mai's downtown but separated enough from the buzz of daily/nightly life.
+It is only a five-minute walk to the night bazaar and dozens of restaurants to try out.

-Not to mention, bottled water is complimentary, which is a luxury, and there are private rooms which will not break the budget (~ $22) for a rest and recover sort of visit.
+We like STrips because it provides a few nice common areas perfect for relaxing and super-fast, reliable WiFi, making it easy to research the rest of your trip.
+Not to mention, bottled water is complimentary, which is a luxury, and there are private rooms that will not break the budget (~ $ $22) for a rest and recovery sort of visit.

 Best Hostel for Social Atmosphere — Thailand Wow Hostel